 While this is not as frequent of a donation, especially for smaller organizations, it is still something to keep track of separately if a donor decides to make this type of donation.
 This category includes the value of any stocks, bonds, or other type of securities that were donated to the organization.
 It’s important to note that you would only give the donor a receipt for the initial market value of the security at the time of the donation, as this would be recorded as a contribution of revenue to the organization.
 Market value for publicly traded securities can easily be established via the exchange the security is traded on.
 However, any subsequent gain or loss upon sale or interest, dividends, etc. earned after the donation is received is treated as if the organization was the one that purchased the security itself.
 The proceeds are then not considered a contribution.

-What people don’t always account for is what to do when someone gives your organization a non-cash donation.
-This could be items like backpacks, computers, food, books, gift cards to one specific store, etc., and how you account for them is completely dependent on the purpose of the donation.
+What people don’t always account for is what to do when someone gives your organization a non-cash donation, known as an in-kind gift.
+This could be items like backpacks, computers, food, books, etc., and how you account for them is completely dependent on the purpose of the donation.

 For instance, if someone donated a computer to the organization that will be kept and used by the organization, you would need to look up a similar computer and find the fair market value.
 That amount is then what would be recorded in the organization’s records.